Deep Generative Quantile Bayes: Numerical Studies

 \subsection{Gaussian Conjugate Simulation}

-Consider a normal-inverse gamma model, where $X\mid \mu, \sigma^2\sim N(\mu,\sigma^2)$ with priors $\nu_0\sigma^2_0/\sigma^2\sim \chi^2(\nu_0)$ and $\mu\mid \sigma^2\sim N(\mu_0, \sigma^2/\kappa)$.
-We set $\mu_0 = 0$, $\sigma_0=1$, $\kappa=2$, and $\nu_0=25$.
+Consider a normal-inverse gamma model, where $X\mid \mu, \sigma^2\sim N(\mu,\sigma^2)$ with priors $\nu_0\sigma^2_0/\sigma^2\sim \chi^2(\nu_0)$ and $\mu\mid \sigma^2\sim N(\mu_0, \sigma^2/\kappa)$. { We choose this model, as it can be seen as one of the most standard posterior sampling examples, for which we know the true posterior distribution.} We set $\mu_0 = 0$, $\sigma_0=1$, $\kappa=2$, and $\nu_0=25$.
 Here, we increased $n$ using a DeepSet feature extractor for a few chosen $X=x$ values.
 With the DeepSet feature network (order-invariant network design), we can see that our method scales with increasing $n$ values.
 We highlight that in Figure \ref{fig:good} {(the second row)}, the support shrinkage (contraction of the estimated posterior contour sets) is clearly observed with an increasing $n$ for $x$ relatively near the origin. {In this figure, we can also see the effect of using DeepSet in comparison to having no feature extractor ($f(x) = x$) or insufficient statistics ($f(x) = \bar{x})$.} In Section \ref{sec:gauss} in Appendix, we provide more details of the experiment, comparison with B-GAN \citep{wang2022adversarial} and the Autoregressive method, the effect of the network choice for $n=2$.